Indigenous people of the Everglades region: Seminole and Miccosukee

 After the collapse of the Spanish mission system in northern Florida at the beginning of the 18th century, Yamassees and Muscogulges (speakers of Muscogean languages) raided far into the Florida peninsula, killing many of the Florida natives, and capturing others for sale as slaves.
 Continued raiding by Muscogulges pushed the last Calusas and other peoples into extreme southern Florida.
 The last 60 Calusas on Key West were evacuated to Cuba in 1760.
-Bernard Romans reported that the coast between Cape Sable and Cape Romano was the last refuge of the Calusa before they were driven off the continent by the Muscogulges, and that the last 80 families of Calusa left Florida for Havana in 1763, when Florida was ceded to the British by the Spanish.
+Bernard Romans reported that the coast between Cape Sable and Cape Romano was the last refuge of the Calusa before they were driven off the continent by the Muscogulges, and that the last 80 families of Calusa left Florida for Havana in 1763, when Florida was ceded by Spain to Britain.
 Spanish Indians however, long considered to consist primarily of Calusas that had remained in Florida, are now regarded as being descended from Muscogean-speakers who had arrived in southern Florida early in the 18th century.

+A Florida Indian Land Cessions map showing Cession 118 and Cession 173 (1832 Treaty with the Seminole).
+The Everglades' boundaries resisted early American settlement.

-Creeks, who were centered in modern-day Alabama and Georgia, were known to incorporate conquered tribes into their own.
+Muscogee, who were centered in modern-day Alabama and Georgia, were known to incorporate conquered tribes into their own.
 Some Africans escaping slavery from South Carolina and Georgia fled to Florida, lured by Spanish promises of freedom should they convert to Catholicism, and found their way into the tribe.

-Seminoles originally settled in the northern portion of the territory, but the 1823 Treaty of Moultrie Creek forced them to live on a 5 e6acre reservation north of Lake Okeechobee.
+In 1817, Andrew Jackson invaded Florida to hasten its annexation to the United States in what became the First Seminole War.
+Seminoles originally settled in the northern portion of the territory, but the 1823 Treaty of Moultrie Creek (Cession 118) forced them to live on a 5 e6acre reservation north of Lake Okeechobee.
+Cession 118 extended west of the Everglades.
 They soon ranged farther south, where they numbered approximately 300 in the Everglades region, including bands of Miccosukees—a similar tribe who spoke a different language—who lived in The Big Cypress.
 Unlike the Calusa and Tequesta, the Seminole depended more on agriculture and raised domesticated animals.
 They hunted for what they ate, and traded with European-American settlers.
 They lived in structures called chickees, open-sided palm-thatched huts, probably adapted from the Calusa.